HardtoHave/GPTConversation/README.md

 ## Usage

 1. Clone the repository
+2. replace api key in app.js
-2. Open `index.html` in your web browser.
+3. Open `index.html` in your web browser.
-3. Start chatting with the AI chatbot!
+4. Start chatting with the AI chatbot!

 ## Credits